NikolasOliveira/weechat-alibnotify/README.md

 ## Installation

-Make sure that Libnotify is and Python bindings are installed.
+Make sure that Libnotify and Python bindings are installed.
 Use your favorite package manager

-Move `alibnotify.py` to `~/.weechat/python/autoload/alibnotify.py`.
+Run the provided `install.sh` script to install the plugin into the users weechat directory

 ## Settings